Measurement workflow and examples

 Point object layer is a point in the 3D space of the project.
 To view measurements always refer to the properties panel when the object is selected in the layers panel.
 The properties panel will show all the available measurements.

 Name - name of the object.

 Ground truth checkmark - if checked, the point will stay in its current position even if the georeferencing of the whole project is changed.
-In other words points' geographical coordinates will not change even if the whole project is georeferenced to a different geographical position.
-If this checkmark is not checked the point will always be tied to the 3D reconstruction and if the reconstruction is moved to a new geographical position by changing the georeferencing, the point will move along with the whole reconstruction and their geographical coordinates will change.
+In other words points' geographic coordinates will not change even if the whole project is georeferenced to a different geographic position.
+If this checkmark is not checked the point will always be tied to the 3D reconstruction and if the reconstruction is moved to a new geographic position by changing the georeferencing, the point will move along with the whole reconstruction and their geographic coordinates will change.